Aluminum Jacket for Pipe Insulation

 Aluminum insulation jacketing is made out of .016" smooth aluminum that comes in 3 foot sections.
-The inside of the aluminum is coated with a poly moisture retarder that provides an excellent resistance to moisture and has excellent abrasion protection during installation.
+The inside of the aluminum pipe sleeve is coated with a poly moisture retarder that provides an excellent resistance to moisture and has excellent abrasion protection during installation.
 The Aluminum Jacketing is cut and rolled to fit each size of pipe insulation correctly.
-Use the chart to determine the size of the jacketing needed for the pipe insulation that you are trying to cover.
+Use the chart to determine the size of the exterior pipe insulation wrap needed for the pipe insulation that you are trying to cover.
 Aluminum insulation jacketing is good for mechanical abuse and for weatherizing exterior pipes.
-Aluminum jacketing can be installed with either drill screws or banding and seals (fab straps).
+Aluminum pipe sleeves can be installed with either drill screws or banding and seals (fab straps).

 ALUMINUM JACKETING SIZE CHART

 Installing aluminum insulation jacketing on insulated pipes is very easy when it is cut and rolled to the pipe size.
 Below are some key notes to remember during installation: